 Do I need construction experience?

 Construction experience helps, but it is not required.
 You do need to have some basic knowledge of home repair, and be interested in home design, but you can hire skilled carpenters to handle production work.
 The ability to learn and apply new information is needed.
 The most important thing is to have a passion for listening to people and helping make their dreams a reality, while offering guidance to help them get the most enjoyment out of their home.

 Can I be an absentee owner of a DreamMaker Bath & Kitchen Franchise?

 Eventually, it is possible.
 It is important to be an active owner for the first several years as you grow your business and establish DreamMaker’s systems, but part of our franchise philosophy is having well-defined roles for new employees so that you are able to assign different responsibilities and step into a managerial role.
-That’s how remodelers who join DreamMaker are able to transition from working 80-hour weeks (where they are contractor, marketer, salesman and accountant) to working normal workweeks, reducing the number of hats they wear and focus in more while overseeing the business more effectively.
+Our franchise business opportunities have helped countless remodelers transition from working 80-hour weeks (where they are contractor, marketer, salesman and accountant) to working normal workweeks, reducing the number of hats they wear and focus in more while overseeing the business more effectively.
 Eventually, as your staff matures, you can grow the business to have a general manager to oversee day-to-day operations.

 How much are royalties?